What’s in a name? Well, in the case of many brand-name products like bleach, mostly marketing costs.

-A recent Consumer Reports test pitted two brand-name detergents — Tide Plus Ultra Stain Release and Persil ProClean Stain Fighter — against six spray-on laundry stain removers (all of which happened to be brand-name products as well).
+A Consumer Reports test pitted two brand-name detergents — Tide Plus Ultra Stain Release and Persil ProClean Stain Fighter — against six spray-on laundry stain removers (all of which happened to be brand-name products as well).

 Pretreating stains with the detergents was more effective than five of the stain removers and came close to matching the other stain remover, OxiClean MaxForce.

 In fact, Consumer Reports notes that the detergents “came close enough to the cleaning power of the OxiClean MaxForce that some people might want to use these detergents to pretreat stains and wash your laundry.”